Riverside Criminal Defense Lawyer

 Homicide is the general term the law uses to describe when someone kills another person.
 Homicide is not an official charge, and it can cover cases where there was the intention or circumstances where the killing was accidental.
 California law breaks homicide into two main categories: murder and manslaughter.

 Murder is the higher degree of the two and carries the harshest penalties.
 First-degree murder is the most severe and the hardest for prosecutors to prove.
 First-degree murder involves the accused making a plan and premeditating the killing before carrying it out.
-Prosecutors must prove the defendant planned the action before committing the crime.
-Convictions for first-degree murder carry a conviction of 25 to life in California.

 Second-degree murder is what many people call a “crime of passion.”
 These killings typically occur in the heat of the moment and do not involve premeditation from the accused.
 Instead, the killer decided in an instant to kill someone without any preplanning.
 These crimes carry a penalty of 15 years to life in prison.